 Rosana Hermann moderated the conversation addressing the problem of underrepresentation of women in technology and ways of empowering girls and women by strengthening roles and opportunities:

 – Women have always faced a lot of challenges and barriers to enter STEM areas.
 That’s why it’s so beautiful to see this chance today, to inspire girls, to inspire women, to hear women who work with it.
-They work as engineers and mathematicians, but they also work encouraging women, running businesses for women, teaching women to have this autonomy.
-What we are looking for is that one day we won’t have to fight for it anymore.
+They work as engineers and mathematicians, but they also work to encourage women, running businesses for women, teaching women to have this autonomy.
+What we are aiming for is that one day we won’t have to fight for it anymore.
 That gender equality is so natural, that the possibility is so natural for any human being, that we can only exist and develop our skills, that there is no need to highlight and promote women in STEM anymore.

 Marcela Fujiy, co-founder of Be.Labs was one of the panelists.
-Be.Labs is an accelerator whose mission is to reduce the gender gap by supporting women in the development and the acceleration of new ideas and companies, with a positive impact on society.
+Be.Labs is an accelerator whose mission is to reduce the gender gap by supporting women in the development and acceleration of new ideas and companies, with a positive impact on society.
 She emphasized that Tekla Festival is important not only because it is about equality and innovation but because of all human rights values it embeds.

-“Young people need opportunities, and encouragement”,said Juliana Estradioto, 18, a Brazilian scientist who has created biodegradable plastic from passionfruit peels.
+“Young people need opportunities, and encouragement”, said Juliana Estradioto, 18, a Brazilian scientist who has created biodegradable plastic from passionfruit peels.
 She is the current champion of the Young Scientist Award promoted CNPq of the Ministry of Science and Technology in Brazil.

 Juliana talked about the importance of role models, inclusion and for the younger generation to realize that there are opportunities within the field of STEM:

 – For me this [Tekla] is a very important thing, because it’s not just me, there are many other girls doing research.
-We can show that this is also a girls’ thing and that young people can also get involved with great things.
+We can show that this is also a girls’ thing and that young people also can get involved with great things.
 Young people are not only the future.
 We are the present and we can change the world right now through science and technology.
 Women and girls can be scientists and get involved with whatever they want because they are so powerful, and they will conquer the world.